xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI.md

 ## Summary

-In the part of the tutorials we looked very briefly at the how we can access the bridge interface via the `ScriptObject` class.
+In this part of the tutorials we looked very briefly at the how we can access the bridge interface via the `ScriptObject` class.

 We then went on to define and include another source file.
 When using the On-The-Fly compiling option we have to make a few changes how the C# code is defined to JavaScript.
 By using the `itemgroup` option key we can pass in a list of extra source modules that will be included when building the main module function.

 We finished up by looking at defining a singleton instance implementation that allows us to access the `navigator.geolocation` JavaScript object from managed code.

-In the next part we will look at the actual implementation of the `GeoLocationAPI` module and integrating it within our managed code.
+In the [next part](./GeolocationAPI_1.md) we will look at the actual implementation of the `GeoLocationAPI` module and integrating it within our managed code.

 > :bulb: The `navigator.geolocation` can only be referenced in the `Renderer` process.
 If you try referencing from the Main process you will get an error about the `navigator` object not being defined.